 Open from 7am for pre-breakfast dips to 10pm for post-stroll soaks, the spa’s marble-walled pool is a sleek indoor number.

-The hotel’s bijou spa packs in a hammam, balneotherapy shower and two treatment rooms.
+The hotel’s bijou spa packs in a sauna, balneotherapy shower and two treatment rooms.
 Holistic and organic, Lacure Officine treatments focus on inside-out wellbeing.
 Plump for an uplifting Japanese facial, slimming massages or a tension-busting horizontal shower.

 Bring a foldable shopper: an understated Longchamp number will strike the right style note for those spur-of-the-moment buys in the neighbourhood.